Jean-Paul Sartre: Early life

+Around 1928, Sartre was hired as a private French tutor by the Japanese philosopher Kuki Shūzō.
+It is at times speculated that Kuki, who would study with Martin Heidegger and Edmund Husserl in Germany, may have been the first to stimulate Sartre's interest in phenomenology.
+However Sartre's engagement with Husserl's phenomenology is known to date from a later incident in 1932, when a remark on the topic by Raymond Aron, fresh from Berlin, overwhelmed Sartre during a discussion with him at the Bec de Gaz cafe in Montparnasse.

 From 1931 until 1945, Sartre taught at various lycées in Le Havre (at the Lycée de Le Havre, the present-day Lycée François-1er (Le Havre), 1931–1936), Laon (at the Lycée de Laon, 1936–37), and, finally, Paris (at the Lycée Pasteur, 1937–1939, and at the Lycée Condorcet, 1941–1944; see below).

 In 1932, Sartre read Voyage au bout de la nuit by Louis-Ferdinand Céline, a book that had a remarkable influence on him.

 In 1933–34, he succeeded Raymond Aron at the Institut français d'Allemagne in Berlin where he studied Edmund Husserl's phenomenological philosophy.
 Aron had already advised him in 1930 to read Emmanuel Levinas's Théorie de l'intuition dans la phénoménologie de Husserl (The Theory of Intuition in Husserl's Phenomenology).
+In 1939, Sartre published an article on Husserl's intentionality in André Gide's literary magazine La Nouvelle Revue française, which served as a manifesto for his "revolutionary" project of fusing philosophy and literature, and which won him a following among philosophy teachers.
+The article marked the beginning of Sartre's career as a literary critic under the wing of the journal's editor-in-chief Jean Paulhan.

 The neo-Hegelian revival led by Alexandre Kojève and Jean Hyppolite in the 1930s inspired a whole generation of French thinkers, including Sartre, to discover Hegel's Phenomenology of Spirit.